-This website presents easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
+This website offers easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
 Just type, listen and learn English - learning spelling can be as simple as that!

 The lists are arranged in stages that coordinate to the children's development through spelling patterns, also called features.